Ravencentric/seadex-data-refinement/docs/index.md

 * {doc}`broken-entries`: An entry appears here if at least one of its releases is marked as broken.

-* {doc}`missing-season-pack.md`: Entries that do not have a complete season pack available.
+* {doc}`missing-season-pack`: Entries that do not have a complete season pack available.

 ## Running locally